‘These Pits and Abysses’

 Flora Parrott, Leverhulme Artist in residence Department of Geography RHUL.

 The work in the department began with a trip to Gully Cave in Somerset during the Summer of 2016.
 The cave has been the site of research by Prof. Schreve and her team for over ten years.
 The digging process, dynamics of the excavation team and the rhythm and significance of the finds became the core material for the work developed during the residency.

-'These Pits & Abysses' is an evening research presentations, film, sound art and installation; all responding to the theme of ‘exploration of the subterranean’.
+'These Pits & Abysses' was an evening research presentations, film, sound art and installation; all responding to the theme of ‘exploration of the subterranean’.

-The project is the result of Flora Parrott’s residency in the Geography Department at Royal Holloway initiated and co-ordinated by Prof. Harriet Hawkins and supported by The Leverhulme Trust.
+The project was the result of Flora Parrott’s residency in the Geography Department at Royal Holloway initiated and co-ordinated by Prof. Harriet Hawkins and supported by The Leverhulme Trust.